 Although tolerance to opioid-induced sedation, mental clouding, and nausea usually develops within days, tolerance to opioid-induced constipation and urinary retention usually occurs much more slowly.
 Any adverse effect may be persistent in some patients and this is much more likely with constipation.

 Opioids should be used cautiously in patients with certain disorders:

 Constipation is common among patients who take opioids for more than a few days.
-For prevention in predisposed patients (eg, the elderly), dietary fiber and fluids should be increased, and a stimulant laxative (eg, senna—see Symptoms of GI Disorders: Types of laxatives) should be given.
+For prevention in predisposed patients (eg, the elderly), dietary fiber and fluids should be increased, and a stimulant laxative (eg, senna—see Types of laxatives) should be given.
 Persisting constipation can be managed with Mg citrate 90 mL po q 2 to 3 days, lactulose 15 mL po bid, or propylethylene glycol powder (dose is adjusted as needed).
 Some patients require regular enemas.